pandodao/docs.pando.im/docs/manual/trade.md

 ### Swap Fee

 Swap fee is the fee charged for each transaction.
 The swap fee is 0.3% by default for most of liquidity pools.

 For curve liquidity pools, the swap fee is 0.04%.
 At present, the curve liquidity pools are pUSD-USDT(ERC-20), pUSD-USDT(TRC-20), pUSD-USDC, pUSD-DAI, and BTC-wBTC.

+> According to https://pando.im/news/2023/2023-07-28-a-plan-of-increase-in-pusd-swap-pool-fee-rate/, the swap fee of pUSD-USDT(ERC-20), pUSD-USDT(TRC-20), pUSD-USDC, pUSD-DAI will be increased to 0.1% on 2023-08-10.

 The swap fee is charged to the token you are swapping out.